Mondays to Fridays from 9 a.m. to 5 p.m., Saturdays 9 a.m. to 1 p.m. (CET)

 Denmark's more remote delights are often missed by visitors.
 Discover Bornholm, an island floating in the Baltic Sea on Denmark's east coast which is home to pristine beaches, the ancient round church of Ostelars and a ruined clifftop castle, Hammershus.
-With a population of just 650, Rømø Island is Denmark at its most remote and magical.
+With a population of just 650, Rømø is the most remote and magical island in Denmark.
 Run wild on the beaches of the Wadden Sea National Park.
 Discover the home of the Little Mermaid's author, Hans Christian Andersen.
-Funen is also home to an open air museum devoted to local life in the 1850s, the Danish Railway Museum and the family-friendly Odense Zoo.
+Funen is also home to an open-air museum devoted to local life in the 1850s, the Danish Railway Museum and the family-friendly Odense Zoo.

 Travelling to Denmark